vedmichv/todoapp-codecatalyst-demo/README.md

 ## Step  10 – Monitor.

 We are at the final stage of CI/CD operations - Monitoring.
-We will review two types of monitoring:
+We can do two types of monitoring:

 - Monitoring of CI/CD operations.
 We can monitor API calls for CodeCatalysts actions.
 These API operations are managed by AWS CloudTrail.
 You can read more in [CodeCatalyst Documentation](https://docs.aws.amazon.com/codecatalyst/latest/userguide/ipa-monitoring.html)
 - Application performance monitoring focused on monitoring and analyzing applications and infrastructure that hosts them.
 Amazon CloudWatch Metrics and Amazon CloudWatch Logs used for for observability by default.

+Let's configure application monitoring dashboard:

 1. Examine API activities in the dashboard.
 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.